-Resource and Referral (R&R) assists with childcare enrollment for the CDC and SAC programs, information and referral for the local area.
+Resource and Referral (R&R) assists with childcare enrollment for the CDC and SAC programs and information and referral for the local area.

 Resource and Referral is responsible for the placement and management of children into the Children and Youth Program aboard MCAS Cherry Point.
-They manage all requests for care through the MCC (MilitaryChildCare.com) website and the Priority Policy.
+They manage all requests for care through the MCC (MilitaryChildCare.com) website in accordance with the Priority Policy.

-Short Term Alternative Childcare (STACC) includes: Care provided after hours outside the regular CDC operating hours and should be coordinated through the Resource and Referral Manager.
-Provision of STACC during CDC hours of operation is contingent upon availability of staff.
+Short Term Alternative Childcare (STACC) includes care provided after hours outside the regular CDC operating hours and should be coordinated through the Resource and Referral Manager.
+Provision of STACC during CDC hours of operation is contingent upon availability of staff and space.